Growing borophene on metal substrates: a theoretical study of the role of oxygen on Al(111): Phase diagram from ab-initio thermodynamics

 where $e_a$ is the polymorph's surface energy per unit area, Eq. \eqref{eq:e_a}, $n_B$ the number of B atoms per unit area, and the B chemical potential is referred to the bulk, \emph{i.e.} the B vapour in the growth chamber is supposed to be in equilibrium with its own bulk.
 The reference data for the B chemical potential entering Eq. \eqref{eq:surf-grand} are taken from Ref. \onlinecite{NIST}.

 In the upper panel of Fig. \ref{fig:PhaseB} we display the adsorption free energy per unit area, Eq. \eqref{eq:surf-grand}, of various borophene polymorphs grown on Al(111), as a function of the B chemical potential.
 Energies are referred to that of the hB allotrope, whereas the B chemical potential is referred to its bulk value.
 According to these data, the hB polymorph is dominant at low chemical potential.
 Then, at intermediate chemical potential ($\mu_B \simeq 0.13$ to $0.77~\text{eV}$), the $\rm {\beta_{12}}$ phase becomes dominant, whereas the $\rm {\alpha}$ structure of B@Al(111) is formed when the B concentration further increases, \emph{e.g.} at even higher chemical potential.
-No evidence of the stability of the newly discovered structures, U$_1$ , U$_2$, U$_3$, U$_4$, is found.
+The lower panel of Fig. \ref{fig:PhaseB} reports the P$-$T phase diagram obtained with the method used by Molinari \emph{et al.} \cite{Molinari} and implemented in the \texttt{Surfinpy} package \cite{surfinpy}.
+Since the phase diagram only shows the most stable structures, other local minima in configuration space have no chance to show off, but their relative stability is relevant to understand the mechanisms determining the structures observed experimentally, and thus worth studying.
 The lower panel of Fig. \ref{fig:PhaseB} summarizes these findings in a phase diagram with respect to pressure and temperature.
 The lower panel reports the phase diagram of borophene on Al(111) deduced from these data.
 While the relevance of these data to the growth of B on Al(111) is limited by both the overall accuracy of the theoretical calculations and by the actual growth conditions \cite{growth}---which are certainly far from thermodynamical equilibrium---our results indicate that at low temperature and pressure there exists a window of thermodynamical stability of the hB phase.